Spaulding Ridge Opens Office in Jaipur, India, to Respond to Growing Demand; Sumit Jain Hired as India Delivery Leader | Business

 - United States

-''The opening of the Jaipur office is in response to the growing demand we are seeing globally.
-With the addition of our India leader, Sumit Jain – and drawing on local resources - we will be further enabling our services to companies regardless of location, while helping to stimulate the local economy,'' Jay Laabs, CEO, says of the new office. ''This is a strong testament of Spaulding Ridge's commitment to serving clients across the globe.''
+Logo - https://mma.prnewswire.com/media/1357419/Spaulding_Ridge_Logo.jpg ''The opening of the Jaipur office is in response to the growing demand we are seeing globally.
+With the addition of our India leader, Sumit Jain – and drawing on local resources - we will be further enabling our services to companies regardless of location while helping to stimulate the local economy,'' Jay Laabs, CEO of Spaulding Ridge, says of the new office. ''This is a strong testament of Spaulding Ridge's commitment to serving clients across the globe.''
 Sumit Jain, India Delivery Leader With significant experience in technology consulting, product, strategy, and business development, Sumit has nurtured multiple start-ups from incorporation to execution and worked with Fortune 500 companies across the globe.

-Spaulding Ridge partners with digitally savvy companies to help: • Finance gain control: Increase top-line revenue, gross margins, and profits through better insight.
-Connect financial planning to strategy and automate financial close processes. • Sales increase productivity: Manage quota and territories more consistently and effectively, automate customer contracts and onboarding. • Operations drive efficiency: Improve supply chain agility, automate strategic sourcing and purchasing, deliver superior customer service experiences.
-To learn more, visit spauldingridge.com.
+Spaulding Ridge partners with digitally savvy companies to help: - Finance gain control: Increase top-line revenue, gross margins, and profits through better insight.
+Connect financial planning to strategy and automate financial close processes. - Sales increase productivity: Manage quota and territories more consistently and effectively, automate customer contracts and onboarding. - Operations drive efficiency: Improve supply chain agility, automate strategic sourcing and purchasing, deliver superior customer service experiences.
+To learn more, visit https://www.spauldingridge.com.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)